MSaadMakhdoom/Data-warehouse-ETL-pipeline-with-AWS-Glue/README.md

 * create custom transform script.

 ### AWS Glue ETL Pipeline
-+ Created tables to store the data from `AWS RDS mysql database`.
++ Automate: Use AWS Glue to automate the ETL process, so that it can be run on a schedule
-+ Loading the data from `AWS RDS database` to `data warehouse`.
++ Loading the data from `AWS RDS database` to AWS data catlog database then transform into  `data warehouse`.
-+ Inserted data into dimension and fact tables .
++ Data analytics: To perform data analysis
 ![schema](./img/aws_glue.png)